Northern Healing and Recovery Program

 - adult victim survivors

-- people who live in Banyule, Darebin, Hume, Moreland, Nillumbik, Whittlesea or Yarra local government areas.
+- people who live in Banyule, Darebin, Hume, Merri-bek (formerly Moreland), Nillumbik, Whittlesea or Yarra local government areas.

 - adult victim survivors without children can also access support through our Family Violence Service.

 Phone consultations with parents or caregivers of children who have experienced family violence to help them: